A Tourist's View of Tombstone Arizona

-After a spot of lunch we went to see another western type shootout show, I know they are a bit corny and not very realistic but when you are a tourist on holiday they can be fun to watch and very entertaining and this was certainly both.
+After a spot of lunch we went to see another western type shoot-out show.
+I know they are a bit corny and not very realistic.
+But hey when you're a tourist on holiday they can be fun to watch.
+This show was good fun and very entertaining.

-The actors interacted well with the audience and this made the show a very enjoyable experience.
+The actors interacted extremely well with the audience.
+They made the show a very enjoyable experience.

-One thing to keep in mind is that most of these shows take place outdoors and you sit in bleachers, these are not uncomfortable but in the hotter months it is a good idea to make sure you have with you sunscreen, a hat and a bottle of water.
+One thing to keep in mind is that most of these shows take place outdoors.
+We sat in bleachers, they were not uncomfortable but there was no cover.
+In the hotter months it is a good idea to make sure you have with you sunscreen, a hat and a bottle of water.